henkall/cod4xServer-docker/README.md

 ~~~

 Note the following.

+The server.cfg file should be located in the main folder.

+If you are running with a mod then the server.cfg file for that mod has to be in the same folder as the mod.

 | **Host path** | **Container path** | Note |
 | --- | --- | --- |